-Pump diaphragm for the Weber DGMS and DGAS series carburetors.
+Pump diaphragm for a Weber DGMS or DGAS carburetor.

 This diaphragm has a cam with, brass, spring-loaded tip.

 The total height of the cam + tip is 12.5 mm, measured from the face of the disc.

 The diameter of that disc is 22 mm.